jranderson100/FlaskCRUDApp/README.md

 Diagrams to illustrate this report can be found in the accompanying Project Documentation PDF in the repository.

-My video demonstration of the app can be found here. ***
+My video demonstration of the app can be found here - https://youtu.be/xF3eeeshlkg

 ## Explanation of app and how it fulfils the brief